jlevy/lft/lft.md

 </div>

-Imagine that you have code that performs a task, such as use an API to get your sales data from your payment processor.
+Imagine that you have code that performs a task, such as using an API to get your sales data from your payment processor.
 And you have certain pieces of code to calculate customized monthly sales metrics.
 It’s easy to combine these into reporting software that does both reliably.